pshong79/playwright-demo/README.md

 All of these tests are marked to `skip` because the credentials are not setup.
 To set up proper credentials, follow the steps [here](https://hackernoon.com/how-to-read-gmail-emails-with-playwright) to obtain a `credentials.json` file and to use that to create a `client_id`, `client_secret`, and a `refresh_token`.

 These values will need to be inserted into the `.env` file.

+## Visual tests
+The visual tests are also marked to `skip` because they are designed to fail.
+The initial run needs to be executed using `standard_user` so that the baseline screenshot can be captured.
+All subsequent runs are to be executed using `visual_user`.
+Doing so will cause the visual comparison to fail, thus, causing the tests to fail.

 # Test Report
 The test execution report can be viewed with: